Milkweed deliver an ethereal reimagining of the Táin Bó Cúailnge | The Irish Post

 The publicity-shy band are due to head out on a national tour in support of the album, beginning with a May Day celebration show at London's EartH Theatre on 29 April alongside their Broadside Hacks label-partners Shovel Dance Collective.
 How these ethereal tracks translate to a live setting may be the most fascinating element of the entire project.

-Remscéla by Milkweed is released on Broadside Hacks Recordings on May 2, 2025
+Remscéla by Milkweed is released on Broadside Hacks Recordings now available HERE